 - The COA concept would first and foremost depend on the willingness of a landowner to participate.
-It is based on mutual partnerships. - A conservation "toolbox" would provide NPS and landowners within the COA opportunities to conserve resources and values identified as important to the NRA. - A variety of tools would be available, ranging from technical assistance to applying for conservation project funding grants, and from establishing conservation easements to acquiring land or interests in land. - NPS would need to seek appropriations to fund program incentives.
+It is based on mutual partnerships. - A conservation "toolbox" would provide NPS and landowners within the COA opportunities to conserve resources and values identified as important to the NRA. - A variety of tools would be available, ranging from technical assistance to applying for conservation project funding grants, and from establishing conservation easements to acquiring land or interests in land. - NPS would need to seek appropriations and/or partner with other entities to fund many program incentives.
+However, some of the Proposed Action could still be implemented, with congressional approval, prior to appropriations.